 How to prepare

-Chuck in the fresh or frozen vegan chicken pieces and stir well for 1 minute, before adding the parboiled chopped potatoes and stir for another minute.
+Step 4: Add in the vegan chicken pieces and stir well for 1 minute, before adding the parboiled chopped potatoes and stir for another minute.

-Pour in the can of chopped or diced tomatoes, canned coconut milk, the juice from half a lemon, and mango chutney.
+Step 6: Pour in the can of chopped tomatoes, canned coconut milk, the juice from half a lemon, and mango chutney.
 Season with salt, pepper, and sugar.

-To finish, stir through the garam masala powder and then add the spinach which will look like a lot but it will wilt down!
+Step 8: Stir through the garam masala powder and then add the spinach which will look like a lot but it will wilt down.
 Just keep stirring it through the jalfrezi.

-Toasted cashews or peanuts are a very easy addition as they can be simply toasted in a small fry pan or skillet with no additional oil required.
+Toasted cashews, peanuts, or flaked almonds, are an easy garnish as they can be quickly toasted in a small fry pan or skillet.
+You don't need any oil to toast the nuts.

-Simply add the nuts to the pan and over a medium-high heat, gently shake the nuts back and forth a few times until the pan is very hot.
+Add the nuts to the pan and over a medium-high heat, gently shake the nuts back and forth a few times until the pan is very hot.
 Once very hot, the pan can be removed from the heat and continued to be gently shook back and forth.
-The nuts will toast further in the residual heat - the nuts do not have to be completely toasted just tinged with golden bits.
+The nuts will toast further in the residual heat.
+They don't have to be completely toasted just tinged with golden bits.

 Optional: Add a few pinches of salt or extra garam masala to the nuts before they begin to toast.
-Also the nuts can be replaced with sunflower, sesame, or pumpkin seeds.
+Alternatively, the nuts can be replaced with sunflower, sesame, or pumpkin seeds.

 Jalfrezi curry is delicious served with Jeera Rice which can be made by cooking cumin seeds in some oil for a minute or two before adding the rice and cooking the rice the usual method.
 The aromas of the cumin seeds cooking are wonderful!
 We usually add at least a tablespoon of cumin seeds as we love the flavour.
-Or add a teaspoon of turmeric powder to the rice for a deliciously easy wholesome turmeric rice.
-For extra flavour cook the rice in vegetable broth or stock, or even add some canned coconut milk.
+Or add a teaspoon of turmeric powder to the rice for a deliciously easy turmeric rice.
+For extra flavour cook the rice in vegetable broth or stock, or even switch out some of the water for some canned coconut milk.

 Recipe notes